Natural Skin Care Hacks: Filipino Beauty Secrets That Work on Every Skin Tone

 To get the benefits of aloe vera, use POND’S Healthy Hydration Aloe Vera Hydrating Jelly Moisturizer has 100% natural origin aloe vera extract, as well as vitamin B3.
 Together, these two ingredients deliver soothing hydration to the skin, leaving it fresh, supple, and glowing.

 Crushed Papaya Mask for Brightening

 If you’re a fan of natural skin care hacks or DIY skin care, you’ve probably tried or at least heard about this one.
 Papaya is a gentler alternative to achieving brighter skin.
 It contains an enzyme called papain, which promotes healing and collagen production when applied topically.
 It’s a powerful exfoliator that gets rid of dead skin cells, making the face brighter and more even-toned.

-You could do it the old-school way: crush some papaya and apply it as a mask on your skin.
+For some face-brightening home remedies, you could do it the old-school way.
+Crush some papaya and apply it as a mask on your skin.
 Or you could incorporate a papaya-infused product into your skincare routine.
 Try Eskinol Facial Deep Cleanser Papaya Smooth Glow, which has real papaya ingredients.
 The product also contains vitamin A and E to nourish and brighten the skin.

-If you’d like to stick to masking, try POND'S Vitamin Duo Sheet Mask Plumping Tomato with Vitamin B6.
+If you’d like to , try POND'S Vitamin Duo Sheet Mask Plumping Tomato with Vitamin B6.
 This contains tomato extract, which is rich in antioxidants.
 It’s known for brightening, improving elasticity, and maintaining skin’s smoothness.
 This sheet mask also has Vitamin B6, which replenishes the skin’s natural amino acids to fight inflammation and dullness.